 If you can be comfortable sitting on the floor, please bring a cushion and wear loose clothing.

-The University class
+The University Class

-We offer 7- or 8-week courses which are introductions to meditation and mindfulness, and which lead on, for people who want, to a regular weekly class.
+We offer 7 or 8 week courses which are introductions to meditation and mindfulness, and which lead on, for people who want to continue, to a regular weekly class.
 The introductory courses can also be used as stand-alone mindfulness courses teaching some basic skills and approaches that may help you cope better with stress and other difficulties.
 There are introductory courses each term and also over the summer.